reastmanumd/cmsc330spring19-public/Project4Readme.md

 This `stmt` value will then be passed to the `eval_stmt` function you implement to be interpreted.
 Since we're doing the parsing, you are not responsible for poorly formed input - if there's a parse error, your code should not be called. <!--Line 47 - FIXME added that last sentence to better explain I/O behavior.
 Assuming it's true ... -->

 <!-- EDIT.
 Added the below to better explain the whole thing. -->
 The raw input SmallC files will have a single main() function, so the example above would appear as below.
-But, you only have to interpret the sequence of statements in the body of the program, not the function header.
+But, you only have to interpret the sequence of statements in the body of the program, not the function header `int main()`.
 The parser we provide will strip the header and supply you with the AST that represents the body as one compound statement.
 ```
 int main() {
 int x;